cosmotek/cosmotek.github.io/content/about.md

 Fast-forward to today, and I've been a software engineer for a little over 6 years.
 I've worked freelance, in several startups, and a few larger companies.
 I've built web apps, mobile apps, APIs, infrastructure, big-data systems, low-level windows/linux systems apps and much more.
 My focus lately has been building the high-end mobile and backend software required to drive amazing digital experiences.

-Aside from my work, I enjoy time spent outdoors, cooking (mediterranean is among my favorites), and traveling with my girlfriend Karalei.
+Aside from my work, I enjoy time spent outdoors, cooking (mediterranean is among my favorites), and traveling to visit friends from all over.

 ---

-I'm a self-taught software engineer based in Columbus (happy to work remotely!), and an aspiring UI/UX designer.
+I'm a self-taught software engineer based in Columbus (happy to work remote), and an aspiring UI/UX designer.
 I am a quick study and a lifelong innovator.
 I look forward to any opportunity to work with anyone who's passionate about solving real problems and building amazing products.

 Feel free to reach out for any reason _(click the email or phone icon below)_ and start a conversation!